HAHerrmann/FluxSamplingCol0Fum2/README.md

 ## Journal Submission

 We are currently preparing a journal submission.
-For the latest DOI of the software please see: <insert Zenodo>.
+For the latest DOI of the software please see: *insert Zenodo link*.